mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F0308-Discovery/Examples/WWDG/WWDG_Example/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by means of the HAL API to perform periodic WWDG counter update and simulate a software fault that generates an MCU WWDG reset when a predefined time period has elapsed.
+Configuration of the HAL API to periodically update the WWDG counter and simulate a software fault that generates an MCU WWDG reset when a predefined time period has elapsed.

 At the beginning of the main program the HAL_Init() function is called to reset